MicrosoftDocs/visualstudio-docs/docs/test/configure-unit-tests-by-using-a-dot-runsettings-file.md

 ::: moniker range=">=vs-2019"

-To turn the custom settings off and on, deselect or select the file on the **Test** menu.
+If you want to turn the custom settings off and on in the IDE, deselect or select the file on the **Test** menu.

 ::: moniker-end